I Think My Gmail Was Hacked! How To Secure Your Email

 • Freeze your credit with all three credit bureaus.
 If you think hackers gained access to your financial accounts, you should freeze or lock your credit immediately.
 This will prevent them from taking out any lines of credit or loans in your name.
 Here’s how to freeze your credit with Experian, Equifax, and TransUnion.

 • File an official fraud and identity theft complaint with the Federal Trade Commission (FTC) and local law enforcement.
-If the hacker has used your information to commit fraudulent activity in your name, you should report this to the FTC at IdentityTheft.gov.
-You should also file a police report.
+If the hacker has used your information to commit fraud in your name, you should report this to the FTC at IdentityTheft.gov.
+Also file a police report.

-Take action: Protect your online accounts, devices, and finances from fraudsters by signing up for Aura’s all-in-one digital security solution.
-Try Aura free for 14 days and safeguard yourself against hackers.
+⛑️ Take action: Protect your online accounts, devices, and finances from fraudsters by signing up for Aura’s digital security app.
+Try Aura free for 14 days.

 How To Protect Your Gmail Account From Hackers

 • Use unique and strong passwords for all of your online accounts.
-Your passwords should be 12 to 15 characters long and contain a combination of symbols, uppercase and lowercase letters, and numbers.
+Your passwords should be 12–15 characters long and contain a combination of symbols, uppercase and lowercase letters, and numbers.
 Every password should be unique

 • Add a secure recovery email and phone number to your account.
 The more recovery methods that you have in place, the safer you are if your account gets hacked.
 You can add recovery methods in your Google Account’s security settings.